EmmaHammar/coupon-tool/README.md

 - Evaluate WYSIWYG editor - upgrade TINYMCE or use Summernote (that the LIA company is using today).
 - Add function where click on Create campaign generates a new id, and when saved it's saved on that id.
 When then visit the userpage, all the saved campaigns are visible and also editable.
 - Making alt text mandatory for img upload in TinyMCE?
+- Test more on users if switch back to color picker on StepBackground instead of Hex.
+- Add custom fonts possibility: https://www.tiny.cloud/blog/tinymce-custom-font-family/